housework-robot/main/S06_robot_side/S06E05_mushibot_motion_control.md

-# Anatomy of the Motion Control of Mushibot
+# Anatomy of the ADC reading of Mushibot

 ## 1. Objectives